phpinternalsbook/PHP-Internals-Book/_sources/php7/introduction.rst.txt

 * Hackers Delight
 * Write Great Code (2 Volumes)

 .. note:: This book is Work-In-Progress and some chapters have not been written yet.
-We d'ont pay attention to a
+We don't pay attention to a
           specific order, but add content as we feel.

 The repository for this book is available on GitHub_.
 Please report issues and provide feedback on the `issue tracker`_.